anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 <br>TOOLS USED AND WHY<br>
 ==========================
-**- Terraform for creating infrastructure on AWS.**
+- Terraform for creating infrastructure on AWS.

-**- GitHub Action for CI part.**
+- GitHub Action for CI part.

-**- ArgoCD for CD part.**
+- ArgoCD for CD part.

-**- GitHub Action can be also used for CD but I have used ArgoCD as it provides:**
+- GitHub Action can be also used for CD but I have used ArgoCD as it provides:
    - GitOps Workflow.
    - Specialized for Kubernetes Environments.
    - Resource Health Checks.
    - Multi-Cluster and Multi-Tenancy Support.
    - Continuous Sync and Rollbacks.